jay03445/project-1/README.md

-This is the JWSK server:
+This is a restful JWKS server that will generate public keys with identifiers called kids for the verification of JSON Web Tokens.
+For testing key rotation, JWTs will test for users' inputs for expired key tokens when the expired query parameter is defined.
+Files include:
+server.py
+test_server.py
+requirements.txt
-This is how you run it in PowerShell terminal: python server.py python -m pytest --cov=app --cov=tests
+Running the Server in PowerShell Terminal: python server.py python -m pytest --cov=app --cov=tests
-This is how you run it in Gradebot's second terminal:
+Running the Gradebot in a Second Powersheel Terminal:
 .\gradebot.exe project-1 --run="python server.py"